Edamame Mushroom Miso Noodle Soup

 Instructions

-1. Place 4 dried shiitake mushrooms, a handful of frozen edamame pods, rice vermicelli (enough for 1 person) in separate bowls.
-Pour hot water over the ingredients to soak for 5 mins.
-Cut shiitake mushrooms with scissors, remove edamame from the pods, and drain rice vermicelli.
+1. Place 4 dried shiitake mushrooms, a handful of frozen edamame pods, and enough rice vermicelli for 1 person in separate bowls.
+Pour hot water over the ingredients and let soak for 5 minutes.

-2. In a medium pot on medium heat, saute minced garlic with ½ tablespoon vegetable oil until fragrant.
-Add mushroom and saute for 1 min.
-Add Chinese Chicken Stock (or water) and bring to boil.
+3. In a medium pot over medium heat, sauté minced garlic with ½ tablespoon of vegetable oil until fragrant.

-3. Add miso paste and a ladleful of the hot broth in a medium bowl.
-Whisk until miso is completely dissolved.
+6. In a medium bowl, add miso paste and a ladleful of the hot broth.
+Whisk until the miso is completely dissolved.

-4. Add rice vermicelli and edamame into the boiling broth and crack in an egg (slightly submerged in the broth).
-Switch of fire after 2 minutes (longer if you prefer a well cooked egg).
+7. Add the rice vermicelli and edamame to the boiling broth and crack in an egg (slightly submerged).
+Turn off the heat after 2 minutes (longer if you prefer a well-cooked egg).

-5. Add miso mixture and wakame into the pot and stir well.
-Serve immediately.
+8. Add the miso mixture and wakame to the pot and stir well.

 • Cuisine: Japanese